See the README for an explanation and discussion about this project and how to use it.

 Local Centers

-Both in the neighbourhoods and the communities, and in beween them, in the boundaries, encourage the formation of local centers;
+Both in the neighborhoods and the communities, and in beween them, in the boundaries, encourage the formation of local centers;

 1. Eccentric Nucleus